 We hop from the colourful underground network of the LGBTQ+ ran balls to the white male dominated rat race in this thrilling exploration of New York City’s subcultures and their treatment by society.
 This series treats the culture and its people with respect and love, showing the fun and drama of the ball scene as well as the tragic consequences homophobia, transphobia and of the Aids crisis.
 And even though it handles these intense and heavy subjects, the show remains an absolute joy to watch, never becoming a lesson or a lecture, instead choosing to celebrate the beauty of this once hidden history.

-The Guardian’s Chitra Ramaswamy can see why.
-She says she’s “head over heels in love with this show,” which “thrusts a subculture into the mainstream without explanation, justification or a lecture on identity politics.”
+Writing about season 3 in The Telegraph Marianka Swain calls it “the most melodramatic yet.
+Featuring screeching tonal shifts, it juxtaposes grim reality – the peak of the Aids epidemic – with a glittering fantasy of found families and fabulous fashion.
+Inspirational?
+Yes.
+Subtle?
+Good God no.” Of earlier episodes, The Guardian’s Chitra Ramaswamy says she’s “head over heels in love with this show,” which “thrusts a subculture into the mainstream without explanation, justification or a lecture on identity politics.”
 In Vulture, Matt Zoller Seitz calls Pose “a joyous series about giving love and staying fabulous no matter what life throws at you,” saying its “gallows humor and barbed-wire personality links it to a wider body of audiovisual works dealing with the political and apersonal impact of AIDS, as well as homophobia and class and race divisions within the LGBTQ community that were laid bare by the epidemic.”
 But The New York Times’s James Poniewozik praises the show, saying its “rough patches are lofted by its vitality and refusal to draw its characters in terms of tragedy,” calling the series “broadly empathetic and nonjudgmental.”